gohugoio/hugoDocs/content/en/hosting-and-deployment/hosting-on-github.md

 For more advanced settings [actions-hugo](https://github.com/marketplace/actions/hugo-setup) and [actions-gh-pages](https://github.com/marketplace/actions/github-pages-action).

+## Properly Set the "Publishing Source"

+Properly configuring your GitHub Pages "publishing source" can be a little confusing.
+See [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) for complete details and note that as presented above, this workflow will compile a _Hugo_ site from the `main` branch of your project, but it does so by creating or updating a special `gh-pages` branch.
+The root (`/`) of the `gh-pages` branch is meant to be published during deployment.
+To configure this visit your project's GitHub `/settings/pages` page (the address should be of the form `https://github.com/your-username/your-project/settings/pages`) and choose `Branch: gh-pages` with the directory set to `/ (root)`.
+Be sure to `Save` these selections.

+The "publishing source" can especially confusing because GitHub, by default, is programmed to generate `.github.io` sites from Jekyll sources.
+Consequently, so there are many documentation references to Jekyll and its `/docs` folder, which is the Jekyll equivalent of a `/public` folder in Hugo.
+Don't be confused by these Jekyll references!
+The Hugo configuration provided above, coupled with an understanding of the `gh-pages` branch creation, is all you need to be successful.

 ## Use a Custom Domain

 If you'd like to use a custom domain for your GitHub Pages site, create a file `static/CNAME`.
 Your custom domain name should be the only contents inside `CNAME`.
 Since it's inside `static`, the published site will contain the CNAME file at the root of the published site, which is a requirement of GitHub Pages.